aki-tera/029_qr2clipboard/README.md

 Recently, it has become possible to convert URLs and text into QR codes on smartphones, so it would be convenient to be able to read them on a PC.

 ### specification
+- Reads QR codes.
+- If a QR code is successfully read, it will be surrounded by a blue frame.
+- The content of the read QR code can be copied to the clipboard.

 ## Requirement